bheptin/Redux_Tech_Stack/README.md

 # Redux_Tech_Stack
-Learning Redux on React Native, by creating an explanation of some of the most common libraries and frameworks.
+Learning Redux and React Native by creating an explanation of some of the most common libraries and frameworks.